4Dillon/4Dillon/README.md

 ### I'm a DevOps engineer

-I love DevOps methodology and have been doing it since I was 17 y'o.
+I love DevOps methodology.
 Enjoy automation and am involved in the world of information technology.
-I like to learn new technologies and progress every day.
+Not afraid of new tools and progressing every day.

 ---